shaffachaudhry/code-quiz/README.md

 This webpage allows users to take a timed quiz over JS fundamentals.
 The concept involves answering a 60 second quiz of 5 questions.
 With each correct answer, your score is increased by a point.
 For each incorrect answers, 10 seconds will be deducted from the timer.
 In the end, you will be prompted to save your scores with your initials.

 ## Assignment Submission notes:
 I am knowingly submitting an imcomplete assignment.
 The quiz is not taking off time for incorrect answers and is not saving submissions.
+I plan on finishing this assignment to ensure all acceptance criteria is met

 ## Usage
 No downloads are necessitated to utilize this password generator.
 This is a deployed webpage application that may be used via any Web browser.